IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

 	<li>Index the toolkit from the SPL toolkit directory.
 This will generate the operator model and build the toolkit directory structure.  </li>
 	<pre><code>spl-make-toolkit -i ./</code></pre>
 </ol>
+<div class="alert alert-info" role="alert"><b>Best Practice: </b>In our example, we used com.ibm.streams.operator.jar to demonstrate key concepts with Java primitive operator.
+As a best practice, you should include the com.ibm.streams.operator.samples.jar in the classpath.
+This jar provides common patterns, like source and sink operators, that you can extend when implementing your Java primitive operator.
+For more details, refer to <a href="https://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.1.0/com.ibm.streams.spl-java-operators.doc/samples/overview-summary.html">Java Primitive Operator Sample Javadoc</a></div>
   </div>
   <div id="studio-0" class="tab-pane fade">
   <br>